Belarus State Economic University: International cooperation

 The university has close contacts with such international educational organizations as the US Embassy, International Research & Exchanges Board (IREX), British Council, German Academic Exchange Service (DAAD) and others.

 Ranking

 According to the "UniPage world university ranking," the Belarus State Economic University is ranked 2228 in the world.

+Active development in the world of university rankings began in the 2000s.
+The results of the teaching, research and international activities of the university staff ensured BSEU's presence in four rankings: